 This way you cover your tracks.
 Your neighbors will think you’re feeling bad for selling to less-than-stellar new tenants and will fall right into your trap.

 5. Inflate Neighborhood Value: Raving Reviews

 Location, location, location is a huge mantra of real estate selling.

 And science says the environment strongly influences our opinion of objects.

-Many first time buyers don’t have money to throw around, and they will do deep researches on the neighborhood.
+Many first-time buyers don’t have money to throw around, and they will do deep research on the neighborhood.

 How are you going to raise the value of your neighborhood then?

-You will use all the emails you have, plus those of your family members, to leave great reviews to all the nearby restaurant and shops.
+You will use all the emails you have, plus those of your family members, to leave great reviews for all the nearby restaurants and shops.